Learning and working in the manufacturing and technology industries

 And why is it important to New Zealand?

-Yep, this is me.
+This is me.
 How do I follow this pathway?

 Plan a course and track standards for careers in this sector.